 | Main Dishes | ||

-| Chicken Spice Curry | チキンのスパイスカレー Aromatic curry with a rich, savory-sweet base of onions and tomatoes, paired with tender Japanese chicken simmered in a blend of select spices.
-Main dish only (À la carte). |
+| Chicken Spice Curry | チキンのスパイスカレー Aromatic curry built on a savory-sweet base of onions and tomatoes, paired with tender Japanese chicken simmered in a house spice blend.
+Main dish only (à la carte). |

 ¥990 |

-| Chicken Spice Curry Drink Set | スパイスカレー+ドリンク Chicken spice curry plus your choice of drink: Coffee (Hot/Iced), Tea (Hot/Iced), Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice. |
+| Chicken Spice Curry Drink Set | スパイスカレー+ドリンク Chicken spice curry paired with your choice of drink: Coffee (Hot/Iced), Tea (Hot/Iced), Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice. |

 ¥1,540 |

-| Chicken Spice Curry Full Set | スパイスカレー+ドリンク+ケーキ(フルセット) Chicken spice curry with drink and cake.
-Cake options: 10-Minute Mont Blanc (Chestnut/Matcha/Seasonal), Premium Fresh Tiramisu, or Seasonal Shaved Ice. |
+| Chicken Spice Curry Full Set | スパイスカレー+ドリンク+ケーキ(フルセット) Chicken spice curry served with a drink and dessert.
+Cake options include the 10-Minute Mont Blanc (Chestnut / Matcha / Seasonal), Premium Fresh Tiramisu, or Seasonal Shaved Ice. |

 ¥2,530 |

-| Pork Keema Dry Curry | ポークキーマカレー Mildly spicy minced pork sautéed with onions, simmered with concentrated tomato and seasonings, then enhanced with the café’s original spice blend.
-Main dish only (À la carte). |
+| Pork Keema Dry Curry | ポークキーマカレー Mildly spiced minced pork sautéed with onions, simmered with concentrated tomato, then finished with the café’s house spice blend.
+Main dish only (à la carte). |

 ¥990 |

-| Pork Keema Dry Curry Drink Set | キーマカレー+ドリンク Pork keema dry curry plus your choice of drink: Coffee (Hot/Iced), Tea (Hot/Iced), Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice. |
+| Pork Keema Dry Curry Drink Set | キーマカレー+ドリンク Pork keema dry curry paired with your choice of drink: Coffee (Hot/Iced), Tea (Hot/Iced), Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice. |

 ¥1,540 |

-| Pork Keema Dry Curry Full Set | キーマカレー+ドリンク+ケーキ(フルセット) Pork keema dry curry with drink and cake.
-Cake options: 10-Minute Mont Blanc (Chestnut/Matcha/Seasonal), Premium Fresh Tiramisu, or Seasonal Shaved Ice. |
+| Pork Keema Dry Curry Full Set | キーマカレー+ドリンク+ケーキ(フルセット) Pork keema dry curry served with a drink and dessert.
+Cake options include the 10-Minute Mont Blanc (Chestnut / Matcha / Seasonal), Premium Fresh Tiramisu, or Seasonal Shaved Ice. |

 ¥2,530 |